Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 How Does Bill Demchak's Compensation Compare With Similar Sized Companies?

-You can see, below, how CEO compensation at PNC Financial Services Group has changed over time.
+The graphic below shows how CEO compensation at PNC Financial Services Group has changed from year to year.

-On average over the last three years, The PNC Financial Services Group Inc has grown earnings per share (EPS) by 19% each year.
-It achieved revenue growth of 7.1% over the last year.
+Over the last three years The PNC Financial Services Group, Inc. has grown its earnings per share (EPS) by an average of 19% per year (using a line of best fit).
+It achieved revenue growth of 4.3% over the last year.

-Most shareholders would probably be pleased with The PNC Financial Services Group Inc for providing a total return of 58% over three years.
+Most shareholders would probably be pleased with The PNC Financial Services Group, Inc. for providing a total return of 65% over three years.
 As a result, some may believe the CEO should be paid more than is normal for companies of similar size.